rail2025/Aetherle/README.md

 ## Disclaimer

+Aetherle is inspired by the word guessing game Wordle.

+Wordle is a trademark and property of The New York Times Company.
+This project is not affiliated with, endorsed by, or connected to Wordle, The New York Times, or their respective owners.

-This is a fan-made plugin and is not affiliated with or endorsed by Square Enix, Wordle, or The New York Times
+This is a fan-made plugin and is not affiliated with or endorsed by Square Enix.

 FINAL FANTASY XIV © SQUARE ENIX